 We’ve discovered that “thing” people are searching for, and I bet it’s what your patrons are searching for, too – something to feed their soul.

-Erica will be presenting at this year's Digital Marketing Boot Camp for the Arts.
+Erica presented Digital Marketing Boot Camp for the Arts in 2016.
 Learn more about her presentation: It's An Art: How Digital Marketing Increased Sales by 7%.